0xAX/linux-insides/Booting/linux-bootstrap-2.md

  * the size(16-bit) of the global descriptor table;
  * the address(32-bit) of the global descriptor table.

-As mentioned above the GDT contains `segment descriptors` which describe memory segments.
+As mentioned above, the GDT contains `segment descriptors` which describe memory segments.
 Each descriptor is 64-bits in size.
 The general scheme of a descriptor is:

 ```
  63         56         51   48    45           39        32